HiGregory/Freeze/README.md

 You can see full requirements (https://docs.google.com/document/d/1YqQyLOztCgizhvaufjct2E3WLf06bNtO-gagQ3ome5k/edit?usp=sharing) which will show you the specifications for this app.

+# Additional

+This app is a fork of Thinkific(https://github.com/tngaraujo/thinkific) and is an open source project.

 Additional requirements from orginal app include:
 1. Should work with videos that are hosted on a site like Wistia or Youtube